Teuze/website/content/posts/genesis.md

 Bootstrapping can usually be automated using preseeding files, but the preseeding file format depends on the target environment.
+The preseeding file path needs to be explicitly given to the bootstrapping program, or must correspond to the default one.

 ### 1.1 Windows environments